patuuh/JumpingSquirrel/README.md

 Authors Patrik Jokela, Juuso Viljamaa 2018.

 To start:
-Open JumpingSquirrel.exe and enjoy the game =)
+Open JumpingSquirrel.csproj in VisualStudio and enjoy the game =)